Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Located in the heart of the island at around 1,560 metres, it offers sweeping views of Madeira’s central peaks, including Pico Ruivo (1,862 m) and Pico do Arieiro (1,818 m).

-It’s an ideal spot for sunrise, when you can often catch the magical sight of clouds spilling through the valleys below in a perfect cloud inversion.
+It’s an ideal spot for sunrise or sunset, when you can often catch the magical sight of clouds spilling through the valleys below in a perfect cloud inversion.
 On clear days, you can even see both the north and south coasts of the island.

 The walk itself is straightforward , a short uphill stroll from the car park, but the views are anything but ordinary.
 Just make sure to get there early, as parking is limited and this viewpoint is popular with photographers and sunrise chaser